GenieUS-HR/genieus-client/README.md

 GenieUs is a help-request ticketing tool aimed at software developers using a subscription-based model.
 It connects developers seeking one-to-one, face-to-face, advice and support with tutors and mentors.

-Created by the Codeworks London September cohort in Nov/Dec 2021.
+Created by the graduates of Codeworks (London) September 2021 cohort.

 ## Produced by:
 - Alistair Garioch <https://github.com/agarioch>